Barracas Central: 1980–2000

-Despite a steady performance in 1970 season, Barracas Central finished in the relegation zone, alongside Flandria, in 1980.
+Despite a steady performance in the 1970 season, Barracas Central finished in the relegation zone, alongside Flandria, in 1980.
 The two played off in a single fixture, where Flandria avoided relegation by defeating Barracas 2–1.
 This sent Barracas down to the Primera D Metropolitana for the 1981 season.
 The 1981 Primera D was split into two zones, where which Barracas Central and Defensa y Justicia had both finished in first place in their respective zones, promoting both teams to the Primera C. After almost gaining promotion to the Primera B Metropolitana, Barracas fell short in 1985 and were relegated to the Primera D. The following years saw poor results from the squad until the 1988–89 season, which was the first year that the Argentine Football Association saw that seasons would begin in the middle of each year, Barracas managed to earn themselves a play-off position where which they would go on to beat Fénix, Villa San Carlos and Sacachispas to get it back to the Primera C.

 The success was short lived as Barracas would finish in second last spot among 19 teams in the 1989–90 season, relegating the team back to the Primera D. Over two years, Barracas Central strengthen and once more climbed the ladder to Primera C. Those were the years when the club fought against relegation, rather than for promotion.